AlexTsumarov/7pass-php-sdk/README.md

 The library is distributed as a composer package.
 If you haven't already, please install [Composer](https://getcomposer.org) using [the official instructions](https://getcomposer.org/doc/00-intro.md#system-requirements).
-Once Composer is instaled, you can install the library as follows:
+Once Composer is installed, you can install the library as follows:

 ```
 composer require p7s1/7pass-php-sdk